Event Information

 Sight: Poster visuals, interactive map, student-created images/videos.

-Hearing: Headphones with real campus sounds (birds, wind, insects).
+Hearing: Speakers with real campus sounds (birds, fountain, wind, insects).

-Smell: Diffuser with scents of wet earth or wood to simulate the environment.
+Smell: Diffuser with scents of cedarwood and sandalwood to simulate the environment.

-Touch: Visitors trace over bear footprints or feel natural textures shown in visuals.
+Touch: Visitors feel natural textures shown in visuals.

-Taste (optional, symbolic): Reference to edible plants or flowers as part of the journal.
+Taste (optional, symbolic): Reference to to pomegranate seeds as part of the journal.

 Interactive elements: